jar398/tryphy/doc/report.md

 (e.g., number of taxa) that results in an error or an unacceptable delay (> 15 sec with no feedback or warning of delays)."

-The documentation was revised after the contract began.
-For the most part I referred to the old documentation (the documentation that was available when work began), and only checked the new documentation when necessary for clarification or for help in understanding surprising behavior.
+The documentation and the services were both revised after the contract began.
+For the most part I referred to the old documentation (the documentation that was available when work began), and only checked the new (revised) documentation when necessary for clarification or for help in understanding surprising behavior.

 ## Progress so far (2017-11-05)